cyberbotics/webots/docs/reference/mesh.md

 The same search algorithm as for [ImageTexture](imagetexture.md) is used (cf. [this section](imagetexture.md#search-rule-of-the-texture-path)).
 Absolute paths work as well, but they are not recommended because they are not portable across systems.

 The `scale` field specifies a possibly non-uniform scale.
-Only non-null values are permitted; null values scale are automatically reset to 1.
+Only non-zero values are permitted, zero values are automatically reset to 1.
-Negative values will mirror the mesh along the according planes.
+Negative values are allowed.

 The `name` field defines which sub-mesh is included.
 If the `name` value is an empty string then all sub-meshes are included.